I, I alone, am God, your Lord; all idols are to be abhorred. Trust me, step boldly to my throne, sincerely love me alone. Have mercy, Lord!

 For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbor as thyself.

+Romans 13:8-10 8 Owe nothing to any one except mutual love; for he who loves his fellow man has satisfied the demands of Law.
 9 For the precepts, "Thou shalt not commit adultery," "Thou shalt do no murder," "Thou shalt not steal," "Thou shalt not covet," and all other precepts, are summed up in this one command, "Thou shalt love thy fellow man as much as thou lovest thyself."
+10 Love avoids doing any wrong to one's fellow man, and is therefore complete obedience to Law.

 Martin Luther Law and Gospel